AMRAVI/Getting-and-Cleaning-Data-Project/CodeBook.md

 # The data
-The dataset includes the following files:
+### The dataset includes the following files:

 'test/X_test.txt': Test set.

 'test/y_test.txt': Test labels.

 'features_info.txt': Shows information about the variables used on the feature vector.

 'features.txt': List of all features.

 'activity_labels.txt': Links the class labels with their activity name.

 'train/X_train.txt': Training set.

 'train/y_train.txt': Training labels.

-# The following files are available for the train and test data.
-Their descriptions are equivalent.
+### The following files are available for the train and test data.
+Their descriptions below.

 'train/subject_train.txt':
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.